 Help your team work with a purpose.
 Wrike suggests using weekly, monthly or quarterly meetings.
 Provide a top down view of the work and how it ties into goals – at team level, a department level, and a company level.

-How do you manage your incoming requests?
-Let us know in the comments below.
 If you don’t have a system in place yet, try using Wrike Requests to keep all your incoming work requests organized and your team running smoothly.
 Founded in 2007, Wrike is a powerful, collaborative PM platform.
 They understand what it takes to produce at the highest level.
 With Wrike, you have a simple solution to incorporate these best practices.